jonnonz1/nz-statute-book/acts/public/1950/machinery-act-1950.md

   (e) gives, issues, or uses any certificate, consent, notice, or other document under this Act knowing it to be untrue in any material particular.

 ### 33 Owner may have actual offender charged
-(1) Where an owner is charged with an offence under this Act he shall be entitled, upon information duly laid by him, to have any other person whom he alleges to be the actual offender brought before the District Court Judge on the same charge; and to enable both charges to be heard together the charges against the owner may be adjourned for such time as the District Court Judge thinks reasonable.
+(1) An owner who is charged with an offence under this Act may commence proceedings against any other person whom the owner alleges to be the actual offender, and have that person brought before the District Court Judge on the same charge; and to enable both charges to be heard together the charges against the owner may be adjourned for such time as the District Court Judge thinks reasonable.
 (2) In any such case, if the charges are heard together and the offence is proved but the District Court Judge finds that—that other person shall be convicted of the offence, and the owner shall not be guilty of the offence.
   (a) the offence was committed in fact by the said other person, without the knowledge, consent, or connivance of the owner; and
   (b) that the owner had done all that could reasonably be expected of him to prevent the offence— (3) If, before the commencement of any proceedings against the owner in respect of any offence under this Act, the Inspector is satisfied that if any other person were charged with the offence under the foregoing provisions of this section that other person would be convicted of the offence, the Inspector shall proceed against the person whom he believes to be the actual offender without first proceeding against the owner.
 In any such case the provisions of subsection (2) shall, with the necessary modifications, apply, notwithstanding that no proceedings have been commenced against the owner.

 ### 34 Proceedings to be before District Court Judge alone
-(1) All proceedings in respect of offences or matters of complaint under this Act shall be taken in a summary manner and shall be heard before a District Court Judge alone.
+(1)
-(2) Except as provided in section 33, all such proceedings as aforesaid shall be taken only on the information or complaint of an Inspector.
+(2) Except as provided in section 33, only an Inspector may file a charging document in respect of an offence under this Act.

 ### 35 Provisions as to procedure
-(1) An Inspector who lays an information or makes a complaint in respect of any offence or matter under this Act shall not be called on to prove that he is an Inspector.
-Any such information or complaint may be proceeded with and conducted by the same or any other Inspector or by any person permitted by the District Court Judge to conduct the same.
+(1) An Inspector who files a charging document in respect of any offence or matter under this Act shall not be called on to prove that he is an Inspector.
+Any such charge may be proceeded with and conducted by the same or any other Inspector or by any person permitted by the District Court Judge to conduct the same.
-(2) In any proceedings under this Act it shall be sufficient in the information or complaint to state the name of the ostensible owner, or the style or title under which the owner is usually known or carries on business.
-Any information or complaint may from time to time be amended by the District Court Judge as to the actual name of the defendant.
+(2) In any proceedings under this Act it shall be sufficient in the charge to state the name of the ostensible owner, or the style or title under which the owner is usually known or carries on business.
+Any charge may from time to time be amended by the District Court Judge as to the actual name of the defendant.
-(3) In any proceedings under this Act it shall lie upon the defendant to bring himself under any exemption, proviso, excuse, or qualification; and it shall not be necessary for the same to be negatived in the information or complaint.
+(3) In any proceedings under this Act it shall lie upon the defendant to bring himself under any exemption, proviso, excuse, or qualification; and it shall not be necessary for the same to be negatived in the charge.
 (4) A defendant may, except in proceedings under section 32, be called by the Inspector, and shall be compellable to give evidence as a defendant in a civil action is compellable.
-(5) Several charges or complaints against the same person, or several charges pursuant to section 33, may be heard together if the District Court Judge thinks fit so to hear them, and charges or complaints against several persons may be so heard with the consent of the parties if the District Court Judge so orders; and in all such cases a witness sworn to give evidence respecting one charge or complaint shall for all purposes be deemed a witness in respect of each charge or complaint.
+(5) Several charges against the same person, or several charges pursuant to section 33, may be heard together if the District Court Judge thinks fit so to hear them, and charges against several persons may be so heard with the consent of the parties if the District Court Judge so orders; and in all such cases a witness sworn to give evidence respecting one charge shall for all purposes be deemed a witness in respect of each charge.
-(6) In any proceedings on an information any order which the District Court Judge is empowered to make may be made without a complaint being made, notwithstanding anything to the contrary in the foregoing provisions of this Act.
+(6)
 (7) In any proceedings under this Act 10 days' notice of the day fixed for the hearing shall be given; and if the defendant intends to bring forward any person skilled in the construction of the machinery as a witness at the hearing of the case he shall give notice of that intention to the Inspector at least 48 hours before the hearing of the case.
-(8) A summary conviction or adjudication under this Act, or an adjudication made on appeal therefrom, shall not be quashed for want of form or be removed into the High Court by certiorari or otherwise.
+(8) A conviction or adjudication under this Act, or an adjudication made on appeal therefrom, shall not be quashed for want of form or be removed into the High Court by certiorari or otherwise.

 **Miscellaneous provisions**